syncfusion-content/maui-docs/MAUI/AIAssistView/header.md

 ## Header text

 The `SfAIAssistView` control allows you to customize the header text using the `HeaderText` property.
+The default value of the HeaderText is `How can I help you?`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}